 What Are The Alternatives?

 There’s a lot to choose from.
 When it comes to Blue Apron vs. Martha and Marley Spoon, it’s really a toss-up for me.
-I like Blue Apron because it’s a standby for me, but trying out some Martha Stewart recipes in my own kitchen is kind of fun, too.
+I like Blue Apron because it’s a standby for me, but the Martha Steward recipes were really easy to make and very familiar.